 We took a dive in – brrr, it was cold – and took a long break in the sun to cool down.
 Rather than walking back to continue on the official Speyside Way, we followed another track along the river, which also led to Boat of Garten.

-We reached our accommodation at around 3.30 pm and went straight for a few refreshing beers and a great dinner at The Boat Inn and Restaurant.
+We reached our accommodation at around 3.30 pm and went straight for a few refreshing beers and a great dinner at The Boat Country Inn and Restaurant (Deshar Rd, Boat of Garten).

 Stage 2: Boat of Garten to Grantown on Spey